cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 chmod -R +rwx <REPO NAME>
 ```

-&nbsp;
 ## Uploading initial data

-> The functionality has been tested using the Stack Data Uploader `docker.cmclinnovations.com/stack-data-uploader:1.10.2`

-A few datasets and files which shall initially be uploaded to the stack are provided in the `inputs` folder of this repository.
+A few datasets and files which shall initially be uploaded to the stack are provided in the `./inputs/stack-data-uploader` folder of this repository.
 Uploading pre-instantiated OntoCityGml quads is optional but highly recommended to skip steps 1.0 - 1.6 (depending on the exact quads file provided) of the building instantiation workflow below.

 The following steps explain how to upload the data to the stack using the [Stack data uploader] (please see the referenced README for more details):

-1) Copy all relevant files from the `inputs/datauploader` folder of this repository into the `inputs` folder of  the stack data uploader repository:
+1) Copy all relevant files from the `./inputs/stack-data-uploader` folder of this repository into the `inputs` folder of  the stack data uploader repository:

-    a) Copy the configuration files from the `inputs/datauploader/configs/` directory to the matching directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/configs/`
+    a) Copy the configuration files from the `./inputs/stack-data-uploader/config/` directory to the matching directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/config/`

-    b) Replace the `readme.txt` files in the `inputs/datauploader/data/*` sub-folders with the referenced data files from `../../Data/...`
+    b) Replace the `readme.txt` files in the `./inputs/stack-data-uploader/data/*` sub-folders with the referenced data files

-    c) Copy all data sub-directories from the `inputs/datauploader/data` directory into the matching parent directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/data/`
+    c) Copy all data sub-directories from the `./inputs/stack-data-uploader/data` directory into the matching parent directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/data/`

 2) Navigate to `Deploy/stacks/dynamic/stack-data-uploader` and run the following command there from a *bash* terminal and wait until container has stopped again (i.e. the upload has finished).
 Specified Blazegraph/Geoserver/... namespaces will be created automatically by the uploader if not already exist.
     ```bash